pmarrai/task1_opensciencemooc_pma/README.md

 This repository has been published on Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3524171.svg)](https://doi.org/10.5281/zenodo.3524171).

 Cite as: Paloma Marín-Arraiza.
 (2019, October 31). pmarrai/task1_opensciencemooc_pma: First release (Version 1.0.0).
 Zenodo. http://doi.org/10.5281/zenodo.3524171

+## Update with RStudio

+This is just an update using RStudio for task 3